Liturgy (services): The Rosary

 There are a set of meditations which follow themes of the Lord’s life, these are called the Mysteries and each consists of five episodes from our unfolding understanding of Jesus.
 There is a cycle which can be followed as some find it helpful to know that they are united with Christians throughout the world in their devotion.

-At St Mary's we offer the Rosary as part of one Sunday evening Benediction service a month.
+At St Mary's we offer the Rosary on one Sunday each month at 5pm.
 Check the weekly Mass Book for more information.